pgotta/Parroty/README.md

 Cover images can be any common format — JPG, PNG, WebP, even AVIF — Parroty converts them automatically so ffmpeg can read them.

-## Keeping it at full speed in the background
+## Keeping the GPU at full speed

 If you've seen the GPU drop to ~10% the moment the Parroty console loses focus, and jump back to full speed when you click it: that's Windows applying *power throttling* (EcoQoS) to background processes.
-Parroty now opts itself **and its narration workers** out of that throttling, raises its priority, and keeps the system awake — so it runs at full speed even when minimized.
-Just **minimize the window, don't close it** (closing stops the server).
+Parroty opts itself **and its narration workers** out of that throttling, raises its priority, and keeps the system awake.

+**Important:** as noted in [Known issues](#known-issues) above, this isn't always enough — on some machines (especially laptops) the GPU still slows when the window loses focus, so for now **keep the Parroty console window in the foreground while narrating**.

-On a **laptop** the GPU is throttled even harder by power policy, so for maximum speed in the background also:
+On a **laptop** the GPU is throttled even harder by power policy, so for maximum speed also:

 - **Plug in AC power.** On battery, Windows and the GPU throttle aggressively no matter what; this is the single biggest factor on a laptop.